 - Youtube videos

 The Effectiveness of Inbound Marketing

-- Interruption vs. Permission: The inbound-outbound dichotomy is related to the concept of “permission” and “interruption” marketing.
+- Interruption vs. Permission: The inbound-outbound dichotomy is related to the concept of “permission” and “interruption”.
 When someone stumbles across your company (whether due to a Google search or a “Like” on Facebook), you already have their “permission” to market to them.
 This is far more respectful and effective than “interrupting” them with spam and cold calls.

 - Organic Marketing: One of the biggest challenges in marketing is trying to disguise the fact that you are marketing.
 Consumers are suspicious by instinct if they know you are trying to sell them something.
 Inbound marketing resolves this with its more subtle approach, such as providing useful information.
-Example: you Google “how to fix clog in toilet” and come across an search engine optimized website for a professional plumber.
+Example: you Google “how to fix clog in the toilet” and come across a search engine optimized website for a professional plumber.
 They have provided useful information and you have been brought closer to the brand.

-- Respect for the Consumer: Above all, inbound marketing will always have something that outbound marketing lacks: respect for the consumer.
+- Respect for the Consumer: Above all, inbound marketing will always have something that outbound lacks: respect for the consumer.
 This is not to say outbound marketers mean to offend people.
 But there is no getting around how irritating it is to have a mailbox full of spam.
 When a marketer cold calls someone, they demonstrate little respect for that person’s time.
 By contrast, inbound marketing is implicitly respectful.
-As long as it continues to provide relevant, useful and interesting information, it will always have the consumer’s respect.
+As long as it continues to provide relevant, useful, and interesting information, it will always have the consumer’s respect.